justinrobertson/justinrobertson.github.io/index.md

 ##### Stochastic collisions

 This is the naive approach that immediately suggests itself.
 The system is sampled at random (perhaps according to concentration) and a collision is then assumed between the selected molecules.
 A matching rule is sought and if one is found then the molecules combine according to the rule, otherwise they return to the reactor.
 Each collision is a separate event. *Most systems of interest are open systems relying on an inflow of raw materials and energy and an outflow of waste.* Presumably closed systems reach an equilibrium quickly.

+This approach is inefficient when most collisions turn out to be elastic (ie no combination happens).
+It is also difficult to model arbitrary reactions between more than two molecules.

+##### Specialized stochastic simulation algorithms

+Some specialized algorithms that mimic stochastic processes have been developed to try to overcome the disadvantages of stochastic sampling of collisions, the most famous of which is [Gillespie's stochastic simulation algorithm (SSA)](https://en.wikipedia.org/wiki/Gillespie_algorithm).

 ## York referencing (#referencing)
 ## List of relevant articles